nuvolos-cloud/examples/data/worldbank_upload/stata/README.md

 We obtain data from two sources:

-* The map data is taken from a public [`github` repository](https://github.com/nvkelso/natural-earth-vector/raw/master/110m_cultural/ne_110m_admin_0_countries.shp).
-More formats are available besides `shp` in the same folder.
-The map is also uploaded [here](https://www.naturalearthdata.com/downloads/110m-cultural-vectors/110m-admin-0-countries/).
+* The map data is taken from a public [repository](https://www.naturalearthdata.com/downloads/110m-cultural-vectors/110m-admin-0-countries/).
 * The World Bank Data is pulled via the `wbopendata` package.

 The particular call to obtain the World bank data is, to obtain the Net FDI Inflow in percentage of GDP per country: